 The Federal Communications Commission (FCC) has wireless handset hearing aid compatibility requirements.
 These requirements deal with handset operations near hearing aids which operate in either acoustic coupling or inductive coupling mode.

 Hearing aids operating in acoustic coupling mode receive and amplify all signals, such as a telephone audio signal, as well as unwanted ambient noise.
 Hearing aids operating in inductive coupling mode avoid amplifying unwanted ambient noise by turning off the microphone and using a telecoil to receive only audio signal based magnetic fields generated by telecoil compatible telephones.

-An "M" rating measures compatibility with acoustic hearing aids while a "T" rating measures compatibility with induction hearing aids.
+ANSI standards define an "M" rating measures compatibility with acoustic hearing aids while a "T" rating measures compatibility with induction hearing aids.
 So the higher the number (e.g., M3, M4 etc.) the more compatible the handset.
 Generally, handsets rated "M3" or "T3" by ANSI or better are considered compliant with FCC requirements.